RetroDECK/ES-DE/INSTALL-DEV.md

 Note that the application updater is always disabled when building for the AUR, RetroDECK, Raspberry Pi or BSD Unix.

-On Linux specifically you can build with the DEINIT_ON_LAUNCH option which will deinit the renderer, application window and audio support when an emulator is launched.
-This makes it possible to use ES-DE with KMS/direct framebuffer access to for example make ES-DE a drop-in replacement for RetroPie Emulationstation:
+On Linux specifically you can build with the DEINIT_ON_LAUNCH option which will deinit the renderer, application window and audio when an emulator is launched.
+This makes it possible to use ES-DE with KMS/direct framebuffer access to for example make ES-DE a drop-in replacement for RetroPie EmulationStation:
 ```
 cmake -DDEINIT_ON_LAUNCH=on .
 make
 ```

-When this flag is enabled the menu option _Run in background (while game is launched)_ in the Other settings menu is removed and all functionality related to running ES-DE in the background is also disabled.
+When this flag is enabled the menu option _Run in background (while game is launched)_ in the Other settings menu is disabled and all functionality related to running ES-DE in the background is also disabled.

 By default the master branch will be used, which is where development takes place.
 To instead build a stable release, switch to the `stable-x.x` branch for the version, for example: